 Lunch at the Olinda Tea House

-As you enjoy the scenic drive through Sherbrooke forest, Kallista, and historic Monbulk township (where tulip festival happen every mid sep-mid oct) it is time for lunch.
-Head to Olinda Tea house they offer fusion asian meals including some of the finest high tea options.
-I recommend their schezwan chicken, lamb dish and Olinda signature fried rice for lunch followed by their famous high tea.
-Food was great but it is also worth noting the calmness you can feel in their established gardens, carefully curated sculptures, and you can also book to feed the in house Alpacas!
-Yes you read that right! no need to fly to South America to meet these fun animals because they are right here in our regional Victoria!
+As you enjoy the scenic drive through Sherbrooke forest, Kallista, and historic Monbulk township (where tulip festival happens every mid-sep-mid oct) it is time for lunch.
+Head to Olinda Tea house they offer fusion Asian meals including some of the finest high tea options.
+I recommend their Authentic Szechuan lamb dish, and Olinda’s signature fried rice for lunch followed by their famous high tea.
+The food was great but it is also worth noting the calmness you can feel in their established gardens, and carefully curated sculptures, and you can also book to feed the house Alpacas!
+Yes, you read that right! no need to fly to South America to meet these fun animals because they are right here in our regional Victoria!

-Olinda Tea house offer morning tea, afternoon tea, lunch, dinner, also cater for wedding and functions as well as provide private dining rooms, and dining options that extend to the generous outdoor verandahs.
-It was a whole new experience lunching in Olinda Tea House and at the same time super cool to see the Chinese cuisine influence all the way up in the Dandenong ranges!
+Olinda Tea house offer morning tea, afternoon tea, lunch, and dinner, also cater for wedding and functions as well as provide private dining rooms and dining options that extend to the generous outdoor verandahs.
+It was a whole new experience lunching in Olinda Tea House and at the same time super cool to see the Chinese cuisine influence all the way up in the Dandenong Ranges!

 Pretty little villages in Yarra Valley

-The Dandenong ranges has many rolling hills, lots of windy roads and many townships with general stores and supplies and lodges and cottages.
-So if you are like me and enjoy exploring off the beaten path places then these villages amongst the trees are for you.
+The Dandenong ranges have many rolling hills, lots of windy roads, and many townships with general stores and supplies and lodges and cottages.
+So if you are like me and enjoy exploring off-the-beaten-path places then these villages amongst the trees are for you.

-Next stop in this Yarra Valley itinerary and the Dandenong range is a nostalgic heritage of Sassafras mountain village.
-Although you will have to keep an eye on the road just so you don’t miss this hidden spot, it is totally worth to stop by for some time.
+The next stop in this Yarra Valley itinerary and the Dandenong range is a nostalgic heritage of Sassafras mountain village.
+Although you will have to keep an eye on the road just so you don’t miss this hidden spot, it is totally worth stopping by for some time.

-Similar to Olinda Village, the Sassafras village has a small strip of character filled shops (imagine door of antique shops with handles that look like half mermaids & half Hindu goddess), family run cafes, and Devonshire high tea in a quaint tearoom across the highway!
-You can easily spend a couple of hours browsing the antique, art, craft, Proserpina bakery, Geppetto’s Workshop and tea leaves.
+Similar to Olinda Village, the Sassafras village has a small strip of character-filled shops (imagine the door of antique shops with handles that look like half mermaids & half Hindu goddess), family-run cafes, and Devonshire high tea in a quaint tearoom across the highway!
+You can easily spend a couple of hours browsing the antique, art, craft, Proserpina bakery, Geppetto’s Workshop, and tea leaves.

 Feeling adventurous?
 You can hike the 13 km Sassafras Creek Forest Trail to Emerald Lake!

-Coming back in to the town I recommend stopping by Sky High at the Mount Dandenong.
-It is a perfect spot for that cocktail with a sunsets view.
-If you are lucky and the day is clear, you can also see panoramic view of the Melbourne skyline.
+Coming back into the town I recommend stopping by Sky High at the Mount Dandenong.
+It is a perfect spot for that cocktail with a sunset view.
+If you are lucky and the day is clear, you can also see a panoramic view of the Melbourne skyline.

-Located at the Yarra Valley junction with its colourful retro vibe is Nancy’s of the Valley.
-Local’s go to spot for coffee and recommended by the visitors also.
-I recommend their locally roasted organic Silva coffee and heavenly breakfasts served on a beautifully made pottery plates and cups.
+Located at the Yarra Valley junction with its colorful retro vibe is Nancy’s of the Valley.
+Local’s go-to spot for coffee and recommended by the visitors also.
+I recommend their locally roasted organic Silva coffee and heavenly breakfasts served on beautifully made pottery plates and cups.

-It is worth noting that the cafe supports the local and organic produce and offers all day breakfast menu and daily changing specials.
-Check out their fresh daily muffins and friands and plenty of seating area with the backyard as well as indoor.
-Ps They also cater to many dietary requirements.
+It is worth noting that the cafe supports the local and organic produce and offers an all-day breakfast menu and daily changing specials.
+Check out their fresh daily muffins and friends and plenty of seating areas in the backyard as well as indoors.
+Ps, They also cater to many dietary requirements.

-Following the scenic winding roads through the patchwork of nurseries, wineries, and orchards, just past Warburton at the junction of Mount Donna Buang Road and Acheron Way, you will find one of the Yarra Valley’s surprise hidden gem – The Warburton Rainforest Gallery.
-There are two attractions here 1. a 15meter high 40 meter long aerial balcony walkway named Skywalk (there is only 3 in Australia!) and 2.
+Following the scenic winding roads through the patchwork of nurseries, wineries, and orchards, just past Warburton at the junction of Mount Donna Buang Road and Acheron Way, you will find one of the Yarra Valley’s surprise hidden gems – The Warburton Rainforest Gallery.
+There are two attractions here 1. a 15meter high 40-meter long aerial balcony walkway named Skywalk (there are only 3 in Australia!) and 2.
 350 meters loop track among the tallest green lush trees to digest that delicious breakfast!
 It is not a hike at all, just a stroll hence called a gallery.
 Ample parking available.

 Wander to Warburton

-Next stop on the itinerary is another small town called Warburton.
-You can either wander along the village on foot, through your window or pop by Cog Bike Shop to hire a bike and explore the area or the numerous trials.
-Warburton boasts cute cafes, vineyards, cellar doors, orchards, a golf club! and local’s favourite Gladysdale bakehouse.
+The next stop on the itinerary is another small town called Warburton.
+You can either wander along with the village on foot, through your window or pop by Cog Bike Shop to hire a bike and explore the area or the numerous trials.
+Warburton boasts cute cafes, vineyards, cellar doors, orchards, and a golf club! and local’s favorite Gladysdale bakehouse.
 If you hired the bike, you can even ride all the way to Lilydale, stopping to take in the sights along the way.
-Cog bike offers lightweight bikes, ebikes and tandem bicycles also.
+Cog bike offers lightweight bikes, e-bikes, and tandem bicycles also.

-During summer season, check out the blue lotus water garden, kookaberry strawberry farm and cheery hill orchards (more on this below)
+During the summer season, check out the blue lotus water garden, kookaberry strawberry farm, and cheery hill orchards (more on this below)

-If you are inclined to stay a night or more, they also offer accommodation with swimming pool, and restaurant.
+If you are inclined to stay a night or more, they also offer accommodation with a swimming pool, and a restaurant.

 Lunch at the Cherry Hill Orchard with High Tea Mistress

-Always wanted to have a high tea in middle of the cherry trees?
-Dream do come true my friends!
-Let me explain, Cherry Hills Orchard is located in Yarra valley and is known for producing some of the best cherries in Australia.
-They offer cherry picking activities every season where you can visit and pick your very own sweet fresh cherries and try out their home made cherry ice-cream and unique cherry cider!
+Always wanted to have a high tea in the middle of the cherry trees?
+Dreams do come true my friends!
+Let me explain, Cherry Hills Orchard is located in Yarra Valley and is known for producing some of the best cherries in Australia.
+They offer cherry-picking activities every season where you can visit and pick your very own sweet fresh cherries and try out their homemade cherry ice cream and unique cherry cider!
 I bought their cherry farm honey too!

-The best part of this whole deal is, this year high tea mistress is partnering with cherry hill orchards and offering an excellent high teas in the Orchard!
-Such a memorable high tea experience decked out with everything all ready for you surrounded by the cherry trees and tastiest quiches, well curated teas, cherry jams to go with scones, sakura cocktails! and more.
+The best part of this whole deal is, that this year high tea mistress is partnering with cherry hill orchards and offering excellent high tea in the Orchard!
+Such a memorable high tea experience decked out with everything all ready for you surrounded by the cherry trees and tastiest quiches, well-curated teas, cherry jams to go with scones, and sakura cocktails! and more.
 I suggest booking in advance as they do get booked out weeks in advance and don’t forget to bring your camera!

-In Brumfield winery the sparkling reds stand out for me.
-It was awesome to taste through the wines with Anda and David the wine maker.
-Their knowledge and passion was awesome.
+In Brumfield winery, the sparkling reds stand out for me.
+It was awesome to taste the wines with Anda and David the winemaker.
+Their knowledge and passion were awesome.
 It’s rare to be able to have this access.
-Anda also makes this amazing sourdough breads and their daughter Li brews her own SLAQ Beer and their son also makes his own wine!
-The small family grow grapes, hops and serve cheese made from cows a little further down the highway.
-This is a type of family winery that started the buzz in Yarra Valley where you can sit down, taste through some glasses of wines and go slow.
+Anda also makes these amazing sourdough bread and their daughter Li brews her own SLAQ Beer and their son also makes his own wine!
+The small family grows grapes, and hops and serves cheese made from cows a little further down the highway.
+This is a type of family winery that started the buzz in Yarra Valley where you can sit down, taste some glasses of wine, and go slow.

-Something worth mentioning is if you are in the area wine blending classes as well as stomping parties are great fun too.
-Enquiry the wineries to book when they run them.
+Something worth mentioning is if you are in the area wine blending classes, as well as stomping parties, are great fun too.
+Inquiry the wineries to book when they run them.

-PS: Silvan Reservoir and Mount Evelyn are also worth exploring if you have more time in your hands.
+PS: Silvan Reservoir and Mount Evelyn are also worth exploring if you have more time on your hands.